 UC Merced English majors and recent English graduates are doing extraordinary things.
 Here are some of them:

 • Cathryn Flores, '22, is an English major and writing minor as well as a composer and musician.
-In summer 2020, she composed the music for the bilingual production of Richardo el Segundo (Richard II) produced and filmed by Merced Shakespearefest.
+In summer 2020, she composed the music for the bilingual production of Richardo el Segundo (Richard II) produced and filmed by Merced Shakespearefest, and in spring 2021 she wrote and performed music for Imogen in the Wild, the Shakespeare in Yosemite film.
 She is working as a scholar-artist to write a UROC-H research project on electronic music, accessibility, and theatre, and academic publishers are already interested in her work.
-She is the July 2020 featured student of the month for SSHA.
+She is the July 2020 featured student of the month for SSHA and featured by UC Merced's communicatins team in 2021.

 • Chris Ingle, '20, was chosen to represent his class at UC Merced's virtual commencement in May 2020.
 He spoke eloquently about overcoming many obstacles on the route to getting his degree.